The-TTT-Syndicate/task-time-tracker-redot/README.md

 ## Issues

-If you have any suggestions or problems with this program, feel free to open an issue—I’ll be happy to help.
+If you have any suggestions or problems with this program, feel free to open an issue - I'll be happy to help.

 ## Contribution